ayseKn/MapCluster-1/README.md

 ## Building and running demo

-git clone <url of the MyComponent repository>
+git clone <url of the MapCluster repository>
 mvn clean install
 cd demo
 mvn jetty:run

-To see the demo, navigate to http://localhost:8080/
+To see the demo, navigate to http://localhost:8080/mapMarkerClusters-demo/

 ## Development with Eclipse IDE